partigabor/aromatica-old/content/items/star_anise.md

 bibFile = "static/files/bibliography.json"
 +++

+The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verum, see also anise.

+, see also anise.

-Anise-scented star-shaped fruit or seed used in asian cooking and medicine, see also anise.
+According to WordNet: Anise-scented star-shaped fruit or seed used in Asian cooking and medicine.

 Star Anise (*Illicium verum* Hook.f.) is a culinary spice from the *Schisandraceae* family,[^powo] originating in the region(s) of SE.
 China; VietnamIt is used for its pericarp, primarily for meats, desserts; colic.
 Its aroma is described as bitter, licorice-like, with a heat index of 3.[^ucla_medicinal_2002]

 |  English |   Arabic  |Chinese|  Hungarian |
 |----------|-----------|-------|------------|